yousefelassal/quote-cron/README.md

 > Reading, after a certain age, diverts the mind too much from its creative pursuits.
 Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.

 > Knowing your own darkness is the best method for dealing with the darkness of other people.

+> In the sky there are no tracks.
+Outside there is no recluse.
+There are no conditioned things that are eternal.
+There is no instability in the Buddhas.